ndamulelonemakh/ndamulelonemakh/README.md

 ---

-> *endeesa's GitHub space: A platform for innovation, collaboration, and making technology universally accessible.* 🌟
+> *Ndamu's GitHub space: A platform for innovation, collaboration, and making technology universally accessible.* 🌟

 <!-- This is a special repository.
 Its `README.md` will appear on my GitHub profile to give visitors an insight into my professional world.
 Feel free to connect and propose collaborations. -->